sandeep-phyML/ML_for_VBFHbb_sig_bkg_classification/README.md

     * now , combine all the pandas dataframes ( QCD , VBF , GGH etc ) , and suffle it ,
     * filter nan , infi etc with 0,
     * finally divide the data into odd and even datasets , based on the T_events ( event number ) and then return numpy array for features , weights and labels , also return mass array if required
 * prepare datasets for the dnn score prediction
-* PrepareDataset:

-  * Reads the input ROOT files
-  * Processes data (handles NaN values, normalization, etc.)
-  * Calculates weights for training
-  * Converts data into NumPy arrays or Pandas DataFrames
-  * Prepares the dataset for training and prediction
+    * this will take a list of file names , and returns a dictinary of dictionary , there are two keys odd and even , each will have the full even_data , and feature data (numpy ) , fature data will be used for the dnn score prediction and full_data with all the branches , will later used to reacreate the file , with new or update DNN score branch ,
+    * the basic processing is , first convert the tree data to pd data apply the prediction event filter, have two different dataset even and odd , depending on the T_event branch.
+    * replace nan , inf , with zero for feature dataset.

 * DNNModel: